-Damage to your ears and damage to your brain don’t always start off related.
+Damage to your ears and damage to your brain doesn’t always start off related.
 But over time, something as simple as hearing loss can become a significant risk factor for cognitive decline, up to and including dementia.
 Which… is not a super fun thought, right?

 What Is Dementia and What Causes It?

 Dementia is a general term for mental decline severe enough to interfere with your daily life.
 The symptom that most often springs to mind is memory loss–but it’s not the only issue associated with dementia (which can also include changes in personality or severe mood swings).
-The most common form of dementia is Alzheimer’s disease, which is a very specific decline of the memory and thinking centers of the brain.
+The most common form of dementia is Alzheimer’s disease, which is a very specific decline in the memory and thinking centers of the brain.

 The exact causes of dementia are difficult to pin down.
-The brain, after all, is an incredibly complicated organ–and there are any number of things which might cause it to malfunction in specific ways.
+The brain, after all, is an incredibly complicated organ–and there is any number of things which might cause it to malfunction in specific ways.
 That’s why most research concentrates on identifying specific risk factors–issues or behaviors that don’t cause dementia on their own, but which could increase your risk of developing dementia later in life.
 Some known risk factors include: